SriLankan Airlines: Rebranding

-Air Lanka, which was state-owned, was partially privatized in 1998, with investment by Dubai-based Emirates Group, when Emirates and the Sri Lankan government signed an agreement for a ten-year strategic partnership.
+Air Lanka, which was state-owned, was partially privatised in 1998, with investment by Dubai-based Emirates Group, when Emirates and the Sri Lankan government signed an agreement for a ten-year strategic partnership.
 This agreement included exclusive rights for all aircraft ground handling and airline catering at Colombo-Bandaranaike airport for ten years.
 Emirates bought a 40% stake worth US$70 million (which it later increased to 43.6%) in Air Lanka and sought to refurbish the airline's image and fleet.
 The government retained a majority stake in the airline but gave full control to Emirates for investment and management decisions.
 In 1998, Air Lanka re-branded to SriLankan Airlines.

 SriLankan acquired 6 Airbus A330-200s to complement its fleet of Airbus A340-300 and A320-200 aircraft.
 The A330-200 aircraft joined the airline between October 1999 and July 2000.
 The company's fourth A340-300 arrived at Colombo painted in the airline's new corporate livery.
 SriLankan upgraded its existing A340 fleet into a two-class configuration (business and economy class) whilst overhauling the interior to reflect the new corporate image.

 The airline gradually increased its number of destinations with more additions for regional markets, notably India and the Middle East.
 Whilst continuing expansion in the region, SriLankan commenced flying to Jeddah, its third destination in Saudi Arabia, after Riyadh and Dammam, thus increasing the number of destinations in the Middle East to nine.
 Jeddah became the airline's 51st destination overall.

 In 2008, Emirates notified the Sri Lankan Government that it would not renew its management contract, which then expired on 31 March 2008.
 It claimed that the Sri Lankan Government was seeking greater control over the day-to-day management of the airline.
-Emirates sold its 43.63% stake in the airline to the Government of Sri Lanka in a deal that was finalized in 2010, thus ending any affiliations the two airlines had with each other.
+Emirates sold its 43.63% stake in the airline back to the Government of Sri Lanka in a deal that was finalised in 2010, thus ending their partnership.